- PTSD is more common in people of color

 PTSD in the DSM-IV

-This can be especially problematic as minorities may be reluctant to volunteer experiences of racism to White therapists, who comprise the majority of mental health clinicians.
+This can be especially problematic as people of color may be reluctant to volunteer experiences of racism to White therapists, who comprise the majority of mental health clinicians.
 Clients may worry that the therapist will not understand, feel attacked, or express disbelief.
-Additionally, minority clients also may not link current PTSD symptoms to cumulative experiences of discrimination if queried about a single event.
+Additionally, clients of color also may not link current PTSD symptoms to cumulative experiences of discrimination if queried about a single event.

 Implications for Treatment